Listen to this article now

 The brand was launched in 2005, under the motto: “Not for You, for Everyone”.

-Nowadays, a globally recognised androgynous label, Telfar’s latest collection was a success at New York Fashion Week, in 2019.
+Nowadays, a globally recognized androgynous label, Telfar’s latest collection was a success at New York Fashion Week, in 2019.

 While the brand’s exceptional collections still include some animal leather belts and hats, the brand is shifting fast towards cruelty-free.

-I personally love this in New York-based label for its cosy hoodies and vegan leather shopping bags.
+I personally love this New York-based label for its cozy hoodies and vegan leather shopping bags.

-Uma Oath is French androgynous fashion label, born from its founder passion for dance, design, and sustainable couture.
+Uma Oath is a French androgynous fashion label, born from its founder passion for dance, design, and sustainable couture.

 The label rejects both, the concepts of ‘fast fashion’ and ‘gender styles’, as outdated and detrimental constructs for contemporary fashion.

 Uma Oath’s ‘Made-in France’ designs advocate for superb androgynous apparel of timelessness and value.

 I love Uma Oath for its accessible and minimalist designs and exclusive use of sustainable fabrics.

 Hailing from New York, a city that supports the gender-fluid movement, ‘One DNA’ has become the front house of androgynous and gender-neutral fashion.